 Supporting Haudenosaunee/Iroquois Seed Stewardship

-For the community members of the St. Regis Mohawk/Akwesasne Tribe of northern New York, seeds are not just commodities to be planted for food, they are sacred.
+For the community members of Akwesasne Mohawk community in northern New York, seeds are not just commodities to be planted for food, they are sacred.
 When their seeds disappear, so do their ceremonies, language, songs, farming practices, and connections to their ancestors.
 Haudenosaunee seed keeper Rowen White has been collecting seeds from elders of the Iroquois nations to help keep her heritage alive, and she asked Ken Greene to help respectfully steward a few of the varieties.

 Learn more about the Native American Seed Sanctuary at Hudson Valley Farm Hub.

 Please support this project by donating to the Native American Seed Sanctuary project through Seedshed.

 Or volunteer with us to help with the care of the fields and seed harvests.
 Thank you!